Facebook Pixel How to Achieve Color Accuracy in Your Photos

 4. Calibrate your monitor

-Not enough people realize how big a difference calibrating your monitor makes.
-If your entire computer screen is shifted to be purple, when you look at your final images in a color-calibrated medium, it’s going to end up green.
-There are several in the market that do a good job like Datacolor Spyder 5 or X-Rite ColorMunki.
+There are several color-calibration tools in the market that do a good job like Datacolor Spyder 5 or X-Rite ColorMunki.
 At the end of the day, they all essentially have the same functionality.
 Plug in the color sensor, put it against your screen, run the software, and it will automatically install the color profile for you.

-5. Edit in a color neutral workspace
+5. Edit in a color-neutral workspace

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images

-The image was shot and edited in the same room with side lighting.
+The image was shot and edited in a room with side lighting.
 Had I not seen this in another room and on another computer, I would have missed the uneven lighting and tonality from the left to the right side of the image, giving it a look of almost photographing with a flash, which was not my intention.

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images